Sparkplug84/route_share_MS4/README.md

 Since this was a much bigger project than I had done before, I used an online code validator called [Codacy](https://www.codacy.com/).
 This was recomended by my mentor and it links to my Github account and analyses my code everytime I push it to Github.
 Ireceive an email with a list of new or previously resolved code issues.

 Below is an outline of the problems I encountered ad fixed per code language:
-* **HTML** - Fortunately there were no error in all my HTML templates throughout the whole project.
+* **HTML** - Fortunately there were no errors in all my HTML templates throughout the whole project.
 * **CSS** - I had used several pseudo elements where I had forgot the double colon `::after`.
 Other problems included trailing white space and missing semi-colons.
 I was able to quickly fix these issues.
 There were also a lot of issues regrding '2 space indentation'.
 I just used the automatic indention when you hit the enter button so I ignored this issue as I don't think it's a problem.
 There were also many warnings for the use of `!important`.
-I also ignored these as it is sometime necessary to override bootstrap stlyes to accomplish what you are looking for.
+I also ignored these as it is sometimes necessary to override bootstrap stlyes to accomplish what you are looking for.
 * **JavaScript** - In my Javascript files a had a lot of errors regarding the use of double quotes instead of single quotes.
 I decided to ignore these as the single quotes were used in the course content and I don't think this is a problem.
 Other problems were missing semi-colons, and using == instead of ===.
 I was able to fix most issues withour any problems.
 * **Python** - For my Python files I mainly used the built in flake8 function in Gitpod.
 This would instantly tell me if the code was invalid and I mainly fixed all issues immediately during development.
 Near the end I ran a `python3 -m flake8` command in the terminal which would list all issue throughout all Python files saved so I'm able to see all issues in one place.
 I was quickly able to go through each file an validate the code.
 The ones I ignored were automatically generated files like migrations and some preinstalled code in the settings file.
 I also ignored warning to Avoid using `null=True` on string-based fields as in my project it is sometimes fine if the user wants to leave this field empty.